cwrc/CWRC-Writer-Dev-Docs/README.md

 - publishes a new version to NPM
 - generates a changelog and tags our github repository with a new release

-Read more about semantic-release and how it works here:  [How Semantic Release works](https://github.com/semantic-release/semantic-release#how-does-it-work)
+Read more about semantic-release and how it works here: https://github.com/semantic-release/semantic-release#how-does-it-work

 Everything that semantic-release-cli does is described here:  https://github.com/semantic-release/cli#what-it-does